 - Access to finance: Banks are putting more pressure on unsustainable companies looking for financing.
 Recent research from Addelshaw Goddard has highlighted this.
 They found that “eighty-four percent of finance providers say they won’t offer services to companies that lack a clear net-zero strategy.”

-What are the steps to creating a sustainability strategy?
+What are the steps to creating a strategy?

 There are four important steps to creating a corporate sustainability strategy.